All of the rumors for the new 2018 iPhone XS, iPhone XS Max, iPhone XC, iPhone XR

 (Apple did not respond to CNET's request to comment on the 9to5Mac stories.)

 BGR and 9to5Mac both reported that Apple won't call the larger model "Plus," as it has done in previous years.
 Instead it will opt for the nomenclature "Max," as in iPhone XS Max.
-As with all of the other stories listed above, we'll know how accurate 9to5Mac's reporting is in just a few days.
+As with all of the other stories listed above, we'll know how accurate 9to5Mac's reporting is tomorrow.

 The 9to5Mac leaks hit the same day Apple sent out invites for an event on Sept.
 12 at the Steve Jobs Theater in Cupertino, California.
-The invitation has a picture of the circular roof of the company's Apple Park campus rendered in gold -- another hint at a new color for the next iPhone X. While the invite didn't specify that the event is to announce the next iPhone, September has been when Apple announces new phones in the past.
+The invitation has a picture of the circular roof of the company's Apple Park campus rendered in gold -- another hint at a new color for the next iPhone X. While the invite didn't specify that the event is to announce the next iPhone, September has been when Apple announced new phones in past years.

 All of the leaks suggest three new iPhones presumed for 2018: an updated version of the 5.8-inch iPhone X that retains an OLED screen; a larger 6.5-inch OLED model; and the 6.1-inch model with an LCD screen, which is expected to have a single rear camera and be the most affordable of the three.